vincenzo-scotti/dldlm/src/README.md

     - `evaluate_static.py` is used to evaluate the model after the final domain adaptation;
     - `evaluate_interactive.py` is used to chat directly with any of the trained models.

-## Packages
+## Modules
+The remaining modules are organised into the `dldlm` package:
 - `data` contains the classes to interface with the conversational corpora as set of context-response pairs;
 - `model` contains the classes for model configuration, model tokeniser and model implementations (there are various depending on the heads on top).
   All classes have been realised extending the *GPT-2* ones provided in the *Transformers* library by *HuggingFace*;
-- `misc` contains additional utilities to carry on the training process, in this case a linear learning rate scheduler with warmup option, a beta parameter scheduler for KL annealing, metrics computation functions, and some visualisation functions.
+- `misc` contains additional utilities to carry on the training process, in this case a linear learning rate scheduler with warmup option, a beta parameter scheduler for KL annealing, metrics computation functions, and some visualisation functions;
+- `chatbot_api` a simplified API to ease the access to the model.
+Note that the API is thought to be used with the base *GPT-2* and not the *DLDLM* extension so you won't need to install other packages a part from the *Transformers* library by *HuggingFace*.